 Beef stew recipes generally use stew meat which is a cubed mix of tougher cuts.
 A more tender option is to buy top sirloin.
 I buy a 2 pound piece and trim away any fat or tendons.
-After trimming I have 1 1/2 pounds to cook with, which will serve 4, and extra freezes well.
+After trimming I have 1 1/2 pounds to cook with, which will serve 4 and extras freeze well.

 Beef Broth – What to Buy and What to Avoid